davidnmora/oops-you-invented-react/blog-post.md

 root.append(secondsContainer)
 ```

-You're kind of crushed: your 💡 wasn't so great.
+Turns out your 💡 wasn't so great. 😥

 Then you squint at your code and something hits you -- you're doing 3 things over and over again:
 1. creating DOM element of a certain type
 2. setting its properties
 3. appending it to a parent DOM element

-This is the perfect time to create re-usable functions that abstract those 3 things!
+So let's create a little library that abstract those 3 things!

-You name this "re-hacked" version of web dev `Rehact.js`.
+What to call it?
+This is a "re-hacked" version of web dev, so how about `Rehact.js`?

-You suspect this library might get huge, so you preemptively it in two: `Rehact` for element creation and `RehactDOM` for hooking into the existing DOM:
+You suspect this library might get huge, so you preemptively split the library in two: `Rehact` for element creation and `RehactDOM` for hooking into the existing DOM:

  ```javascript
 const Rehact = {